paradise-fi/RoFI/doc/intro/compiling.rst

 pages in the menu on the left for more details.

-If you are interested only in the "step-by-step tutorial" on building, feel free to skip to the section :ref:`example`.
+If you are interested only in the "step-by-step tutorial" on building, feel free to skip to the section :ref:`quick-start-example`.

 .. _environment: